cavo789/tools_winscp/synchronize/readme.md

 * If files/folders are no more on the local drive, remove them from the remote server.

 So local is the master.

+### Local / Remote / Both

+See the line 25 of the .txt script : synchronize remote.

+Choose remote, local or both :

+`When the first parameter is local, changes from remote directory are applied to local directory.
+When the first parameter is remote, changes from the local directory are applied to the remote directory.
+When the first parameter is both, both local and remote directories can be modified.` (source)[https://winscp.net/eng/docs/scriptcommand_synchronize#remarks]